 Rent to own or contact for deed deals are two examples of non-traditional financing where home buyers with less than stellar credit can still have a method that leads to true home ownership.

-If you are interested in becoming a real estate investor, you absolutely need to understand the terms explained above, but please don’t stop there.
+If you are interested in becoming a real estate investor or managing your own property, you absolutely need to understand the terms explained above, but please don’t stop there.
 Read as much as you can, speak to fellow investors, and attend presentations and meetings to absorb all of the information you can find.